 Conclusion

-You could have the idea, that configuring the “allow pre-provisioning” setting to no, would prevent the Pre-provisioning but that’s not the case!
+You might think that configuring the “allow pre-provisioning” setting to no would prevent Pre-provisioning, but that’s not the case!

 It “only” blocks the MDM enrollment.
 Guess what happens when the Intune service is blocking the MDM Enrollment because your device told the service it is a “whiteglove” device while that “allow” setting is configured to NO